stencillogic/Start-with-Rust-fast/README.md

 // and Rc drops owned data
 ```

 `Rc::clone` doesn’t make a deep copy of all the data.
-It just copies smart pointer instance in increments use counter.
+It just copies smart pointer instance and increments use counter.
 Data is dropped when use counter becomes 0.

 ### Interior mutability with RefCell<T>

-Interior mutability is a design pattern in Rust that allows you to mutate data even when there are immutable references to that data.
+_Interior mutability_ is a design pattern in Rust that allows you to mutate data even when there are immutable references to that data.

 `RefCell<T>` implements borrowing rules at runtime: